Ilikai Marina

 No analysis available

-I looked for any language requiring owners to join a rental pool or stating participation is mandatory and found none.
-The remarks instead emphasize flexibility, including owner use and rental use, which is inconsistent with a mandatory pool.
+I looked for words like mandatory, required, cannot opt out, or must participate, and found none.
+The remarks instead emphasize flexibility and owner use, which is inconsistent with a mandatory rental pool.

 No analysis available